kubermatic/docs/content/kubermatic/v2.21/references/crds/_index.en.md

 KubermaticSetting is the type representing a KubermaticSetting.
+These settings affect the KKP dashboard and are not relevant when using the Kube API on the master/seed clusters directly.

 _Appears in:_
 - [KubermaticSettingList](#kubermaticsettinglist)